working-name/004.55_Markdown-CLI-Evaluation/README.md

 **MacDown**

 * **Hang.** If MacDown Preference `Update preview automatically as you type` is enabled, then editing the [md_evaluation.md](md_evaluation.md) document may cause MacDown to hang.
 Likely related to html render, not markdown highlighting.
-Maybe related to time to render a significant about remotely loaded MathJax JavaScript.
+Maybe related to time to render a document which requires a significant amount of JavaScript to run including the remotely loaded MathJax libraries. [see issue 807 ⇗](https://github.com/MacDownApp/macdown/issues/807).
+Workaround: disable `Update preview automatically as you type`.

 Resources <a id="Resources">[▴](#toc)</a>
 ---------